NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 In the **third part** we look at the data: mapped reads, coverage profiles and peaks.

-**All three parts** come together to be able to assess the quality of the ChIP-seq experiment and are essential before running any down-stream analysis or drawing any biological conclusions from the data.
+**All three parts** come together to be able to assess the quality of the ChIP-seq experiment and are essential before running any downstream analysis or drawing any biological conclusions from the data.

 Data
 =====

 We will use data that come from `ENCODE <www.encodeproject.org>`_ project.
-These are ChIP-seq libraries (in duplicates) prepared to analyze REST transcription factor (mentioned in `Introduction`_ in several human cell lines and *in vitro* differentiated neural cells.
+These are ChIP-seq libraries (in duplicates) prepared to analyse binding patterns of REST transcription factor (mentioned in `Introduction`_ in several human cell lines and *in vitro* differentiated neural cells.
 The ChIP data come with matching input chromatin samples.
 The accession numbers are listed in Table 1 and individual sample accession numbers are listed in Table 2.